yoyokits/OpenClawTips/README.md

   git commit -m "Initial commit - OpenClaw config backup"
   ```

+Some openclaw specific files can be ignored by git.
+[.gitignore](https://github.com/yoyokits/OpenClawTips/blob/main/.gitignore) is the ignored files list created by openclaw

 - After updates, if successful, ask OpenClaw to commit the changes.

 **Warning:** This system can access all your data, so do not install it on your main computer.
 Use a dedicated or virtual machine for safety.